 This supplement discusses financial accounting and reporting requirements applicable to open-enrollment charter schools operated by a private or independent institution of higher education as defined under Section 61.003 of the Texas Education Code (TEC 61.003) or an organization that is exempt from taxation under Section 501(c)(3), Internal Revenue Code of 1986 (26 U.S.C.
 Section 501(c)(3)).
 The financial accounting and reporting requirements discussed in this supplement do not apply to an open-enrollment charter school operated by an institution of higher education as defined in TEC 61.003 or a governmental entity.
-An openenrollment charter school operated by an institution of higher education or a governmental entity must adhere to the financial accounting and reporting requirements discussed in the FASRG.
+An open-enrollment charter school operated by an institution of higher education and reporting requirements discussed in the FASRG.